Gorky Museum: Stained glass

 There are Moderne style stained glass windows in the dining room and the cabinet or study, Schechtel designed the windows and had them made by craftsmen.

 Museum

 The museum houses the important Gorky library and guest book.
-The interior of the writer's private apartments reflects the decorative taste of the 1930s, when Gorky lived there, since most of the Art Nouveau furniture of the Riabouchinksi family had disappeared in the revolutionary turmoil.
+The interior of the writer's private apartments reflects the decorative taste of the 1930s, when Gorky lived there, since most of the Art Nouveau furniture of the Ryabouchinsky family had disappeared in the revolutionary turmoil.

 Today the entrance is through the old service entrance.
 Gorky lived on the ground floor, while his son and his family lived on the first floor.